carlohigue/AP-TPO-Back-End/README.md

 This is the Back-End repository of my Web App, that will display projects information from a database to a client, and allow them to edit it through the Backend.
 SQL file is included with information of the database to create.

-Front-End Repository can be found as AP-TPO-Back-End on this profile.
+Front-End Repository can be found as «AP-TPO-Back-End» on this profile.

 Techlonogies used: Java Spring Boot with Initilizr, JS Angular, MySQL.